 A picture of a hunter posing on Facebook with her kill, a mountain lion, has put her in the cross hairs of groups that oppose hunting.
 She claims she’s being harassed online by animal activists- some have threatened her life.

 Victims of cyberbullying recounted their stories to state lawmakers in hopes of turning online bullying to be labeled a crime in Colorado.

-Bullying through text messages or social media platforms would be a new crime in Colorado under a bill that won initial approval in the House Monday.
+Bullying through text messages or social media would be a misdemeanor in Colorado under a bill passed by the state House.